keymanapp/lexical-models/release/sil/sil.brb.brao/README.md

 Brao Lexical Model
 ===================

-© 2021 SIL Global

-Version 1.3

 Description
 -----------
-This model was created based on a wordlist of 6509 words.
+This model was created based on a wordlist.

 Supported Platforms
 -------------------